 Through teaching, training, and innovative technology, our comprehensive range of services enables blind and visually impaired individuals to cope with the daily challenges associated with blindness.
-In addition, GDABVI helps people develop and maintain self-confidence and independence.
+GDABVI helps people develop and maintain their self-confidence and independence for a well-adjusted, self-sufficient life.
+(Click here to learn about our Adult Services.)

 We also act as a community liaison and consultant, coordinating services to satisfy the unique needs of our clients while helping to enhance their overall quality of life.